marco-sut/home-automation-app/README.md

 So after the sync operation a list of links with rooms are presented to the user and by clicking on them a redirection is performed to `/room-settings?room=room_name` where the details of the devices for that particular room is shown, and the user has the possibility to turn on/off the lights of the room and adjust the temperature.

 The device details data is fetched from the `/query` endpoint and the action of turning on/off a light or adjust the temperature is performed via the `/execute` api.

+### Browser support

+I've tested it on Chrome and Edge latest version, but might be working also in other browsers like Safari and Firefox.